8 places to see turf-roofed houses

 While you are in Kirkjubøur, you can look inside the old living room in the farmhouse.
 Everything looks like it did 800 years ago.

 Enjoy an outstanding view from Dúvugarðar.
-These turf-roofed houses in Saksun are called Dúvugarðar and are truly something special.
+These sod-roofed houses in Saksun are called Dúvugarðar and are truly something special.
 Dúvugarðar translates directly to the Doves Garden.

 You will see the iconic church overlooking the round lagoon from this viewpoint.
 The church in Saksun is also turf-roofed and is planted alone in outstanding surroundings.
 The view of the lagoon that you get here is unrivalled.

-This is an area famous for its many good restaurants.
-Heima í Havn is just a short walk from Á Reyni.
-These cosy houses – most of them painted black – are full of life every evening as guests all over the world want to try the outstanding courses served in restaurants such as Ræst, Barbara Fish house, and Áarstova.
+You will find the area Heima í Havn next to the Á Reyni district.
+Heima í Havn is famous for its many good restaurants.
+These cosy houses – most of them painted black – are full of life every evening.
+Guests gather here from all over the world to try the outstanding courses served in restaurants such as Ræst, Barbara Fish house, and Áarstova.

 You can also enjoy a beer at the local Mikkeler bar in Tórshavn.
 All these places are turf-roofed.